Many study findings about rheumatoid arthritis (RA) sound negative, but patients with the disease are now getting some encouraging news.

 But people with RA still have a higher mortality rate than the general population.

-The Centers for Disease Control and Prevention (CDC) notes that early treatment — within six months of diagnosis — is ideal to help curb aggressive disease activity or early deaths from RA.
+The Centers for Disease Control and Prevention (CDC) notes that — within six months of diagnosis — is ideal to help curb aggressive disease activity or early deaths from RA.

 What is working?